 By pairing the degree with a Bachelor of Laws you will also be able to pursue a career as a solicitor or barrister in private practice, as in-house counsel for corporations or with government, non-government and trade organisations.

 Applications should be made direct to ACU.

-If you’ve got a question, our AskACU team has you covered.
-Search FAQs, text us, email, live chat, call – whatever works for you.
+If you have a question, our AskACU team has you covered.
+You can search the FAQs, text us, live chat or call one of our friendly AskACU staff – whatever works for you.